SaffetGokcenSen/saffetgokcensen.github.io/_posts/2023-01-13-the-sequential-backdoor-conditions.md

 ## Conclusion

-The sequential backdoor conditions have been shown to be sufficient for the iden\-ti\-fi\-ca\-tion of a plan, i.e. determining the causal effect of a plan on an output variable.
+The sequential backdoor conditions have been shown to be sufficient for the identification of a plan, i.e. determining the causal effect of a plan on an output variable.
 Some thoughts on the sequential backdoor conditions have been stated.

 ## References